marty777/srtshift/README.md

 #srtscale

-Intended to be used in cases when subtitles and video drift out of alignment over time (for example, if the framerate of the video file is slightly different lower or higher than the source of the subtitles).
+Intended to be used in cases when subtitles and video drift out of alignment over time (for example, if the framerate of the video file is slightly lower or higher than the source of the subtitles).
 Locate two timecodes, ideally near the start and end of the video, and specify their current and desired times.
 Somewhat inaccurate for large changes.

 	usage: srtscale.py [-h] [--outfile OUTFILE] [--timecode1curr TIMECODE1CURR]
                    [--timecode1new TIMECODE1NEW]